 Welcome to the Education for Homeless Children and Youth (EHCY) Program, also known as Title IX, Part A of the Elementary and Secondary Education Act (as amended in 2015).
 The purpose of this program is to ensure that every child and youth experiencing homelessness has equal access to the same free, appropriate public education as provided to their peers living in stable housing.

 Educating children and youth in Montana who are experiencing homelessness presents many unique challenges due to the nature of our state.
 Most of our school districts are small and rural, with dedicated staff members filling multiple roles.
 Our communities have few resources or services designed to meet the needs of these families and youth, such as emergency shelters, transitional housing, or soup kitchens.
 Despite these challenges, our educators and communities work tirelessly to meet the needs of Montana's most vulnerable children.

 Data on the number of homeless students identified by Montana school districts is available through the Montana longitudinal student data warehouse (GEMS).
 This information is updated at the end of each school year.
 For current information contact the individual district homeless liaisons.

-For more information contact Heather Denny, State Homeless Education Coordinator, at 406.444.2036 or at firstname.lastname@example.org.
+For more information contact Serena Wright, State Homeless Education Coordinator, 406.444.2036 or firstname.lastname@example.org.